You might be tempted to use The Onion Router (Tor) for downloading torrents, but don’t be.

 Of course, even if you do set it up properly, there’s still a chance that you’re left exposed.

-This was demonstrated on one of the biggest and most popular torrent clients around, µTorrent.
+This was demonstrated on the biggest and most popular torrent clients around, µTorrent.

 And you won’t even know it’s happening.
 Well, until you get a letter from your internet service provider – or something even worse.